 q: will you travel for a wedding?

 Just about anywhere!
-There is no travel fee for most of Coastal & Southeastern New Hampshire, Southern Maine, and Boston/North metro/North Shore.
+There is no travel fee for most of Coastal & Southeastern New Hampshire, Camden Maine, Southern Maine, and Boston/North metro/North Shore.
+I also shoot weddings once or twice a year in the Washington DC area and include a very small travel fee in the quote.
 Please inquire about my all inclusive New England, US, and worldwide destination packages.

 q: do you have a back up photographer in case of emergency?